cfsanderson/dash-4-cash-next/README.md

 # Dash 4 Cash (Re-architected)

+This is a reboot of https://github.com/cfsanderson/dash-4-cash

-A modern, social running and charity app built with:
+The goal is to build a modern, social running and charity app built with:
 - **Next.js (React + TypeScript)**
 - **Tailwind CSS**
 - **Supabase (PostgreSQL, Auth, API)**